-Optional: all authors can be listed but use one system or the other, not both.
+Optional: Every author can be listed but use one system or the other, not both.
+Seek guidance from your tutor as to the preferred author style and the use of et al in italics or not:

 Cresswell, L., Fielding-Smith, D., Goodier, A., and Sheehan, D., 2002.
-Product design: graphics with materials technology.
-Oxford: Heinemann.